-If the auto-brakes fail or no DECEL green, the pilot must use brakes manually but let the auto-pilot remain engaged, if auto-land was performed.
-The primary objective here is to bring the a/c speed down below 30 kts. as soon as possible as it cannot be predicted as to when a fog-patch could be encountered i.e. more the time during the rollout more the chances for such an undesirable fog-patch encounter.
+If the auto-brakes have failed or no DECEL green the pilot must use brakes manually but let the auto-pilot remain engaged, if auto-land was performed.

-NOTE: DECEL green light may not appear on contaminated runways for example when the deceleration rate associated with the selected mode has not achieved.
-Use of manual braking at this stage will not yield any effective braking so wait and let the wheel spin-up take place once the weight of the a/c settles on the L/gears, then DECEL will appear.
+NOTE : DECEL green lights may not appear immediately at touchdown on wet or contaminated runways when the deceleration rate associated with the selected mode has not achieved.
+Manual braking will not bring anything more hence allow the wheel spin-up to take place which would normally take place within a few seconds and thereafter the DECEL would appear.
+If it does not appear at all only then use manual brakes.

-PF to realize the engagement of this mode and can expect guidance & control function of the ALS.
+PF to realize the engagement of

+this mode and can expect guidance

-Select Rev.Thrust after nose -wheel contact with the R/w.
-If only one REV avble, then do not use REVERSE at all to avoid asymmetrical condition.
+& control function of the [AA/LS].engagem

+< ROLLO

+Subsequ

+Revers

+Select Rev. Thrust after nose wheel contact with r/w.